Most Undervalued Player From Every NHL Team

 It’s a crime that Suter doesn’t have a Norris trophy to his name already, as he’s been a workhorse on every team he’s played for.
 No matter what situation he’s put in, whether it’s the penalty kill, power play or crucial even strength situations, Suter is reliable.

-Montreal Canadiens – Artturi Lehkonen
+Montreal Canadiens – Brendan Gallagher

-In his first NHL season, Lehkonen was solid, tallying 28 points including 18 goals.
-He was a big player for the Habs in the playoffs, where he had four points in six games.
-This wasn’t his first pro stint, however.
-Lehkonen was the SM-Liiga rookie of the year in 2012-13 and continued to improve in the SHL for Frölunda.

-He dominated the SHL playoffs in 2015-16, posting 19 points in 16 games, eventually becoming an SHL champion.
-He made a smooth transition to the NHL and is going to be a great asset for Montreal in the upcoming years.
+Despite the Canadiens’ struggles, Brendan Gallagher just keeps doing his thing.
+Four of his six NHL seasons have seen him score 40-plus points, and he set a new career high with 54 just last season.
+He plays 16 minutes a night, and last season he led all forwards in shot block attempts and power play goals, while coming in second in turnover differential.

+Gallagher may be diminutive, at just 5-foot-9, 181 pounds, but he brings a ton of talent to the ice.
+Additionally, at a cap hit of just $3.75 million per season for the next three years, he’s an absolute steal for a Montreal franchise that’s in need of something positive.
+Gallagher is one of the more under-appreciated players in all of hockey.

 Nashville Predators – Mattias Ekholm

 He is not as flashy as his partners, but he is extremely efficient in his own end and receives a ton of praise from the Nashville fan base.
-A lot more people saw what made Ekholm so great in the most recent playoffs, but I still feel like he doesn’t receive enough props for the work he does in his own end.
+A lot more people saw what made Ekholm so great in the most recent playoffs, but he still doesn’t get the recognition he deserves in that loaded defensive core in Music City.

-New Jersey Devils – Adam Henrique
+New Jersey Devils – Nico Hischier

-He’s been known to score big goals in the playoffs for the Devils, but Henrique has been an excellent two-way center for the past four seasons.
-Constantly sitting in the 40-50 point range, he has provided consistent scoring for the Devils, who are in desperate need of offense.

-The Devils haven’t been the center of attention since their deep playoff run in 2012, which makes Henrique even more unknown to those who don’t watch his team.
-He tallied 30 goals in 2015-16 and 20 this past season.

-Andy Greene is another candidate, as he’s been steady on the Devils’ blue line for over a decade.
+A number one overall pick is rarely undervalued (although Hischier isn’t the only such player on this list).
+Still, Hischier was shockingly overlooked in his rookie year.
+He posted 52 points and helped take the New Jersey Devils from an all but irrelevant squad into a playoff team.
+Taylor Hall even credited Hischier as a major factor in earning him the Hart Trophy.

+And yet, Hischier finished only seventh in the voting for the Calder Trophy behind a group of players who outscored him in points.
+Point totals aren’t everything, though, and Hischier has a very bright future.
+Hall said it best: “He’s a great young player, and he’s going to be a great, great player for years to come.”

-New York Islanders – Nick Leddy
+New York Islanders – Anders Lee

-At 26 years of age, Leddy has been a key piece on a Cup winning team and cemented himself as a number one defenseman for the Islanders.
-Despite not being a big name nor in Norris talks every year, Leddy plays an excellent all-around game and remains a 30 to 40 point-scorer.

-Entering his fourth year for the Islanders, his numbers could spike on an improving squad.
-He bested some of his career highs last year by posting 46 points and 11 goals.
-Leddy is one of those defensemen who should be getting a lot more recognition.
-He can skate with the puck and defend at an elite level.
+Few 40 goal scorers have received less attention in recent memory than Anders Lee.
+As the whole of the Islanders’ franchise was preoccupied with the John Tavares drama, Lee quietly topped his 2016-17 34 goal performance by reaching the coveted 40 goal mark.
+He actually lead the team, including the now-departed Tavares, in that category.

+Lee also dominated on the power play, leading the team in power play time-on-ice and scoring 14 goals in that time.
+With Tavares gone, Lee will likely have an opportunity to shine, which could be very good for him, as he’ll be an unrestricted free agent at season’s end.
+With the Islanders’ franchise in need of a rebuild, expect to see Lee as a very hotly pursued trade commodity at the trade deadline, if not sooner.

-New York Rangers – J.T.
-Miller
+New York Rangers – Mika Zibanejad

-Miller is becoming one of those rare power forwards in the league that teams love.
-He can skate, find the back of the net and play physical if need be.
-His back to back 22 goal seasons show his consistency and he surpassed his career high in assists by 13.

-Miller recorded 56 points during his last campaign and will be looking to add to his totals next season.
-The 2011 15th overall pick established himself as a solid third line center for the Rangers and could have a big season ahead of him.
+When the Rangers sent Derick Brassard to the Ottawa Senators in exchange for Mika Zibanejad and a second round pick, it was widely assumed that the Senators got the better end of the bargain.
+But Brassard has already moved on to Pittsburgh, whereas Zibanejad has become a fixture for the Rangers.

+Zibanejad came in second on the team in points scored last season, and also led all forwards in face-off percentage.
+Like many players on this list, his contract is very team-friendly, with four years left at $5.35 million.
+Though the Rangers are rebuilding, don’t expect Zibanejad to go anywhere unless the return is very significant.

-Ottawa Senators – Mark Stone
+Ottawa Senators – Cody Ceci

-Stone became a full-time NHLer in the 2014-15 season.
-Since then, he’s been a consistent 20-goal scorer and nearly hit the 30-goal mark.
-In his three full seasons, Stone has 322 takeaways.
-The second best?
-John Tavares with 226.

-Stone should be nicknamed “The Thief” because he is excellent at getting the puck off the opponents’ stick.
+Though Erik Karlsson is the most discussed defenseman in Ottawa, and with good reason, it is a shame that his teammate Cody Ceci is overlooked as a result.
+Ceci actually led all Senators in time-on-ice last season, and wildly outpaced any teammate in shorthanded time.

+Ceci was also not afraid to sacrifice his body, leading in teammates in blocked shots and placing eighth in that category in the entire league.
+Ceci’s weakness is puck control: he turns the puck over far too much, and as such, some perceived that the $4.3 million he was awarded in arbitration was too much.
+Still, on a team that has two star players (in Karlsson and forward Mark Stone) and not a whole lot else, Ceci is as undervalued a player as the Senators have.

 Philadelphia Flyers – Wayne Simmonds

 Since being traded to the Flyers, Simmonds ranks 15th in the NHL in goals.
 In that same span, only Alex Ovechkin has scored more goals on the power play.
-Simmonds finally scored 30 goals in 2015-16 and managed to repeat the feat this past year on a Flyers team that had a hard time scoring.
+Simmonds finally scored 30 goals in 2015-16 and managed to repeat the feat in 2016-17 on a Flyers team that had a hard time scoring.

-His contract is arguably one of the best in the league and Simmonds fits the Flyers criteria.
-He is the prototypical power forward and he’s been one of the most consistent scorers in the league in the past five years.
-He is the golden boy of every fantasy hockey pool.
+Though 2017-18 was a bit of a down year for Simmonds, it was something of a surprise when the Flyers reunited with James Van Riemsdyk, a player possessing many of the same skills as Simmonds, this offseason.
+With Simmonds in the last year of his contract, it remains to be seen whether the Flyers and GM Ron Hextall will be able to re-sign him.
+Wherever he ends up, Wayne Simmonds is a very valuable player that will be a steal for years to come.

 Pittsburgh Penguins – Patric Hornqvist